hemanthk92/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
 The actions assigned to each of the 3 states (clearing, reading, writing) are turning on the built in LED to various brightnesses.
-The action of turning on the LED has nothing to do with what is going on with the memory, it is just a way to know whats going on, on the board.
+The action of turning on the LED has nothing to do with what is going on with the memory, it is just a way to know whats going on, on the board. <br>
 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

 **c.
 How many byte-sized data samples can you store on the Atmega328?**